BronyTV/bronytv.net/CONTRIBUTING.md

 * Open with one level of indentation inside of Jinja2 template blocks before starting the actual HTML code.
 * Anything not explicitly outlined, try to find an example of it in the existing code and follow it.

+#### General best practices
+* Don't link to external CSS/JS/other assets.
+Instead, add them to the static folder and configure the minifier to add them to whatever page you please.

 ##### Git strategies

 * The `master` branch is the currently deployed code.
 Do not commit directly to it under any circumstances.